ryand56/ryand56/README.md

 # Hi there, I'm Ryan! 👋
 I am a full stack web/software developer pursuing a degree somewhere in technology.
+You can find me tinkering around more with special distros such as [Arch Linux](https://archlinux.org) or [NixOS](https://github.com/NixOS).

 ## What am I currently working on?
+- Currently contributing to the NixOS packages [repository](https://github.com/NixOS/nixpkgs).
 - I'm currently working on [R2 Upload Action](https://github.com/ryand56/r2-upload-action), a GitHub action that allows you to upload to an R2 bucket (or any S3 compatible API).
     - I'm also working on [Weatherscan Rewritten](https://github.com/ryand56/weatherscan-rewritten), a weather focused web app based on the original Weatherscan.
     - I also contribute to other open source projects such as [Replugged](https://github.com/replugged-org/replugged), a Discord client mod based on extensibility and performance.